 Informative, legible and graphically appealing – when choosing a food or product, not only the price and presentation are decisive, but also the associated product information.

-Lots of text despite little space
+Lots of text but little space

 New laws have been issued for clear labelling to be adopted across all industries.
 In the food and luxury food industry, example they are; allergens, list of ingredients, net weight of the product, best before date, requirements for storage and use, name and contact details of the manufacturer/retailer, instructions for use, country of origin and place of origin, alcohol content and nutritional value.